daniel-acuna/reviewer_assignment/README.md

 # Unsupervised reviewer-article assignment based on topic models*

 Website that implements the reviewer-article assignment system based on Django, Python web framework.
+You can try an example website [here](http://www.scienceofscience.org/reviewer_assignment) where we run on Amazon EC2 cluster.

 **This is work-in-progress.
 Please use at your own risk*